darobin/bevy/README.md

 With the above setup, your deployment target simply becomes ```http://localhost:2000/```.
 When Bevy talks to that URL, it will be talking to the remote server.

+Another important security-related aspect to take into account are the uid/gid settings.
+As explained in the configuration section, if these are unset and you are running as root (which is often required), then not only spawned services but also git and npm will run as root.
+Needless to say, this can be a large attack vector.

 REST API
 --------